katiejolly/blog/_posts/2021-03-16-designing-slides.md

     {xaringanthemer}

-In order to walk through the process I’ll show you what I would do if I wanted to use the poster for the meetup event at the design inspiration.
+In order to walk through the process I’ll show you what I would do if I wanted to use the poster for the meetup event as the design inspiration.

 <img src="https://raw.githubusercontent.com/katiejolly/blog/master/assets/slide-design/twitter_img_march.png" style="width:70.0%" />